-But, it work on my machine
+But, it works on my machine.

 This is a big problem if you or anyone in your team still said it.
 With the current trend and emerging technology, there are many ways to prevent this from happening.